PraneethJain/uuutorrent/docs/report.typ

 == Architecture Analysis

-We analyze the implemented *direct-call, modular monolithic backend* architecture against key non-functional requirements and compare it conceptually to an alternative.
+We analyze the implemented *direct-call, modular monolithic backend* architecture against key non-functional requirements and compare it to an alternative.

-=== Comparison Architecture: Event-Driven (Conceptual Alternative)
+=== Comparison Architecture: Event-Driven

 For comparison, we consider an *Event-Driven Architecture (implemented within the Monolith)* as described previously.
 In this alternative:
-- The `/watchlist/download` endpoint would publish a `DownloadEpisodeRequested` event to an internal queue and immediately return `202 Accepted`.
+- The `/watchlist/download` endpoint publishes a `DownloadEpisodeRequested` event to an internal queue and immediately returns `202 Accepted`.
-- Background worker tasks would asynchronously consume events to perform searching (`handle_download_request` worker) and torrent addition/DB linking (`handle_torrent_found` worker).
+- Background worker tasks asynchronously consume events to perform searching (`handle_download_request` worker) and torrent addition/DB linking (`handle_torrent_found` worker).
 - This contrasts with the implemented approach where all these steps happen sequentially *before* the API endpoint returns a response.

 === Analysis of Implemented (Direct-Call) Architecture